 Things to Do Near the Port of Miami

 As we said, downtown is near the port, meaning there are a number of interesting things to do and see right nearby.

-Home of the Miami Heat, along with a number of special events, the American Airlines Arena is right at the foot of the bridge that crosses to the cruise port.
-If you’re staying in the area before or after your cruise, check out the schedule to see if there is a concert of sporting event to give you something to do without going far.
+Home of the Miami Heat, along with a number of special events, FTX Arena is right at the foot of the bridge that crosses to the cruise port.
+If you’re staying in the area before or after your cruise, check out the schedule to see if there is a concert or sporting event to give you something to do without going far.

 Frost Science Museum

 A great place to visit with kids, the Frost Science Museum is just a couple of blocks from the cruise port.
 The museum offers a lot of science-focused exhibits, along with aquariums and a planetarium.
 Head up to the roof to get a dramatic sweeping view of the entire port area in the thoughtfully-designed open-air wildlife exhibit.